davidkabiito/SCIP/README.md

 # SCIP
-Exercises in Structured Interpretation of programs
+Exercises in Structured Interpretation of Computer Programs